semih23/loan-api-case-study/README.md

 # Credit Module API

 This project is a Spring Boot-based REST API designed for a bank, enabling authorized employees (ADMIN role) and customers (CUSTOMER role) to manage loan creation, listing, and payments.
 The system features role-based access control and includes logic for early/late payment adjustments.
-It aims to simulate a production-ready (or at least test environment-ready) application.
+It aims to simulate a production-ready application.

 ---